Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #10`

 First, the high PH-levels (acidic) found inside a cancer cell deteriorated the gold-based nanoparticles, which in turn released the ATRA, HSP47, and siRNA.

-The ATRA moved to the nucleus which is also known as the brain of a cell, once inside the nucleus, it started the cell's re-education to make it stop creating the fibrous defenses that restrict blood flow to the pancreas.
+The ATRA moved to the nucleus which is also known as the brain of a cell, and started to re-educate the cell to make it stop creating the fibrous defenses that restricts blood flow to the pancreas.

-While the HSP47 and siRNA move to destroy the remaining fibrous tissues in and around the pancreas.
+As the ATRA re-educates the cell, HSP47 and siRNA move to destroy the remaining fibrous tissues in and around the pancreas.

-The second phase of the study involved administering the common chemotherapy drug for pancreatic cancer 'Gemcitabine.'
+The second phase involves administering the common chemotherapy drug for pancreatic cancer 'Gemcitabine.'

-Ultimately, the research found that their gold based multi-layered nanoparticles were successful in suppressing Pancreatic Cancer Cells (PDAC), which allowed Gemcitobine to be more effective in reducing the size of pancreatic tumors in the living specimens.
+Ultimately, the research found that the gold-based, multi-layered nanoparticles were successful in suppressing Pancreatic Cancer Cells (PDAC), which allowed Gemcitobine to be more effective in reducing the size of pancreatic tumors in the living specimens.

-One of the ingredients that cancer cells use to metastasize (spread) is called 'Actin Filament.'
+One of the ingredients that cancer cells use to metastasize, and spread into the body, is called 'Actin Filament.'

-Cancer cells commonly move together to metastasize, but for this to happen it requires the contraction of Actin Filaments and the neighboring cells junction proteins.
+Cancer cells move together to metastasize, but it requires the contraction of Actin Filaments and the neighboring cells junction proteins.

-In this next study from Georgia Tech, a group of researchers experimented with Gold NanoRods to try to stop cancer cells from using Actin Filaments and cell junction proteins from performing this action.
+In this next study from Georgia Tech, a group of researchers experimented with Gold NanoRods to try to stop cancer cells from using Actin Filaments, and cell junction proteins from helping cancer to metastasize.

-In the first graphic below, it shows the collective migration of cancer cells as they are attached and move together by cellular proteins and Actin Filaments.
+The first graphic below shows the collective migration of cancer cells as they are attached and move together by cellular proteins and Actin Filaments.

-The next graphic below illustrates how gold nano-rods and near-infrared light inhibited the cancer cells migration by disrupting the functions of the Actin Filaments and cell junction proteins.
+The next graphic below illustrates how gold nanorods and near-infrared light inhibited the cancer cell migration by disrupting the functions of the Actin Filaments and cell junction proteins.

-The researchers state the following about the research:
+The researchers stated the following about the research:

 "... these results indicate possible functions of the AuNR treatments in regulating and remodeling the actin filaments and cell junction proteins, which contribute to decreasing cancer cell collective migration."

-The research comes to us from the University of Science and Technology, in Wuhan, China, where scientists have created a near-infrared light-triggered (NIR) gold nanostar.
+This research study comes to us from the University of Science and Technology in Wuhan, China, where scientists have created a near-infrared, light-triggered, gold nanostar.

-The diagram below shows you how they designed the new nanoparticle.
+The diagram below shows you how the scientists designed the new nanoparticle.